IRS Direct File

-Direct File is a free, online government service allowing eligible taxpayers to file their federal tax returns directly to the Internal Revenue Service (IRS).
+Direct File was a free, online government service that allowed eligible taxpayers to file their federal tax returns directly with the Internal Revenue Service (IRS).
 Direct File was designed to be guided, multilingual, interview-based, and accessible to taxpayers who have a variety of attitudes, aptitudes, abilities, and access needs.

 The service was introduced by the Joe Biden administration for the 2024 tax season.
 The program was opposed by the Republican Party and by private tax-preparation software firms.
 The second Donald Trump administration suspended the program in November 2025.
 During its existence, the service received favorable ratings by users of the service, and was estimated to save each taxpayer who used it an average of $160 in filing fees and time, totaling $11 billion in fees and time costs annually, and helping families attain $12 billion in additional tax credits.

 Background

 During the 2021 tax filing season, the two most used tax-filing software programs (TurboTax and H&R Block) no longer participated in the Free File Program after the companies deliberately hid the free option from taxpayers.
 Through the program, commercial tax software companies in the Free File Alliance offer a free filing option to eligible U.S. taxpayers.
 In early 2022, because the two largest members of the Free File Alliance no longer provided free support to taxpayers through the program, there were renewed calls for the IRS to develop and offer their own free tax-filing option that was simple and easy to use and laid the groundwork for other modernization efforts for taxpayers.

 Signing of the Inflation Reduction Act.

 In 2022, President Joe Biden signed into law the Inflation Reduction Act, which included funding for the IRS to study and report on costs and feasibility of launching a free, government-run electronic tax filing program.
 In May 2023, the IRS delivered the report to Congress outlining the feasibility of the potential free filing system.
 Following the report Secretary of the Treasury Janet Yellen directed IRS Commissioner Danny Werfel and the IRS to develop a limited pilot to further test the concept.

 Starting in the tax-filing season 2024, the IRS announced the launch of the Direct File pilot.
 The initial pilot was developed with support from technology teams within the federal government, U.S. Digital Service and 18F, as well as additional private-sector teams working closely with IRS and Treasury staff.